Inbal Gavrieli: Biography

 Gavrieli was born in Tel Aviv to a family of Iraqi Jewish origins.
 Her family has been in Israel for nine generations and several of her ancestors were involved in the Irgun.
-Multiple member of her immediate and extended family are suspected of involvement in organized crime; nationally the Gavrieli family name is often considered synonymous with organized crime in Israel with her father and brother both having been arrested for operating illegal gambling businesses, and her cousin was murdered as part of a suspected dispute with the Abergil crime family.
+Multiple members of her immediate and extended family are suspected of involvement in organized crime; nationally the Gavrieli family name is often considered synonymous with organized crime in Israel with her father and brother both having been arrested for operating illegal gambling businesses, and her cousin was murdered as part of a suspected dispute with the Abergil crime family.
 Gavrieli did her mandatory service in the Israel Defense Forces as a producer for Israel Army Radio, then studied law at IDC Herzliya, where she gained a BA.
 She also studied for a BA in business administration.